 Dungeon Fantasy Roleplaying Game: We have now sold the majority of what we printed.
 This should instantly slide the game into the “highlights” category . . . and it would be there if not for being so very late, costing more to produce than is healthy, and requiring so much of our upper management team’s time and sleep.
 As it is, the game will likely be sold out at our primary warehouse before the end of the first quarter and will not be reprinted.
 The current market doesn’t leave room for a game like this to succeed, and it’s a great thing that we cut our planned print run by 30% or we would be stuck with copies for years to come.

 Let’s be clear: Almost nobody is calling the game a failure in terms of quality.
 And this is a game that pretty much sold out (though, yes, following a production cut).
 But even if reasonably good, sales just weren’t good enough for the product’s time and cost requirements.
-The game will continue, though, via support in Pyramid, and through ongoing support for the game’s doppelgänger, the popular DF line.
+The game will continue, though, via support in Pyramid, and through ongoing support for the game’s doppelgänger, the popular DF series.

 More on all that later.
 For now, just note that most of the below was sketched out before that announcement, so don’t be surprised to see suggestions for “future supplements” and the such.
 (And hey, who’s to say that a future upturn in interest couldn’t revive the publication of the DFRPG line.)